python-injector/flask_injector/README.rst

 Adds `Injector <https://github.com/alecthomas/injector>`_ support to Flask, this way there's no need to use global Flask objects, which makes testing simpler.

 Injector is a dependency-injection framework for Python, inspired by Guice.
+You can `find Injector on PyPI <https://pypi.org/project/injector/>`_ and `Injector documentation on Read the Docs <https://injector.readthedocs.io/en/latest/>`_.

 `Flask-Injector` is compatible with CPython 3.5+.
 As of version 0.12.0 it requires Injector version 0.13.2 or greater and Flask